catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 .. _`installing helm`: https://helm.sh/docs/using_helm/

-Once Helm is installed we need to add the repository that will supply the Nginx ingress controller chart
+Once Helm is installed we need to add the repository that will supply us with the Nginx ingress controller chart.

 To do that run the following command.